roman-milk/roman-milk.github.io/teacher-teacher.md

+===

- ****** Teacher Teacher Ch.
-04 ****** bysadkins116© Anita and Susanna learned a lot that weekend.
+Anita and Susanna learned a lot that weekend.
 Finding out that their parents literally controlled most of the cities government as well as the school board and the chief of police as well as their spouses.
 That meant that no matter what the twins did they would never get in trouble.
 The two sisters used that knowledge and abused whomever they wanted and now they have been given their very own teacher slaves.

  Sandy lay on her bed wondering what was to become of her and Dawn.
 She saw no way out of their predicament.
 As she lay there her thought went back to all that had happened over the last day or so as her hand made its way down her stomach to her cunt.
 She didn't even realize what she was doing until Anita looked in on her and screamed "What are you doing, slut!
 You better not be getting yourself off."
 Sandy quickly jerked her hand away from her cunt.
 "This slut is sorry, Mistress.
 I wasn't paying attention to my slut hands.
 Please don't punish me, Mistress.
 I won't let it happen again."